sentinel-official/docs/docs/full-node-setup/docker/dockerfiles.md

 WORKDIR /

 # Install all of the basics we need to perform the install includes wget, nano, curl, git, jq, make, unzip and gcc
-RUN apt-get update -y &&\
+RUN apt update -y &&\
-apt-get install software-properties-common -y &&\
+apt install software-properties-common -y &&\
-apt-get install nano -y &&\
+apt install nano -y &&\
-apt-get install wget -y &&\
+apt install wget -y &&\
-apt-get install curl git jq make unzip gcc -y
+apt install curl git jq make unzip gcc -y

 # Perform some user housekeeping.
 Please change these if you use this image in production